ansible-collections/kubernetes.core/docs/kubernetes.core.kubectl_connection.rst

         ansible_kubectl_container: my-container
       tasks:
         # be aware that the command is executed as the user that started the container
-        # and requrie python to be installed in the image
+        # and requires python to be installed in the image
         - name: Run a command in a pod ansible.builtin.command: echo "Hello, World!"

-    - name: Run a command in a pod using local kebectl with inventory variables
+    - name: Run a command in a pod using local kubectl with inventory variables
       # Example inventory:
       # k8s:
       #   hosts: